Abandoned vehicles are covered by the Local Government Act 1974

-A (car, trailer, truck, etc.) may be considered abandoned if:
+A car, trailer, truck or other vehicle may be considered abandoned if it:

-- It is parked on a road or public place and has been there for a considerable period of time, and/or the vehicle is not known to local residents.
+- is parked on a road or public place and has been there for a long time, and/or the vehicle is not known to local residents

-- It is in a state of disrepair, un-roadworthy or of a wrecked appearance.
+- is in a state of disrepair, un-roadworthy or looks wrecked

-- It may have no recent vehicle registration label, warrant of fitness and may or may not have license plates.
+- has no recent vehicle registration label, warrant of fitness or license plates.

-Note: Vehicles on private property are not deemed to be an abandoned vehicle.
+Vehicles on private property are not considered abandoned.

 Removing abandoned vehicles

-- Police are contacted to determine whether the vehicle is stolen.
+- Contact Police to find out if the vehicle is stolen.

-- If it is not a stolen vehicle and the owner still has not been identified or cannot be contacted, the vehicle will be removed and stored.
-A letter will be sent to the last known Registered Owner advising what has happened and requesting the vehicle be claimed within a specified time.
-Please refer to the Fees and Charges booklet to determine what fee is to be paid to Council, prior to collection of the vehicle.
+- If it isn’t stolen, and the owner still hasn’t been identified or can’t be contacted, the vehicle will be removed and stored.
+A letter will be sent to the last known registered owner telling them what has happened and requesting the vehicle be claimed.
+A fee will need to be paid to Council before the vehicle can be collected.

-- If after 28 days the owner still cannot be contacted and/or if no contact has been made to Council, the vehicle may be destroyed or placed for tender.
+- If after 28 days the owner still can’t be contacted and/or if no contact has been made to Council, the vehicle may be destroyed or placed for tender.

-- The last Registered Owner will be invoiced to help recover costs incurred.
-Any money received from tender will be offset against expenses.
-If the proceeds from sale do not cover expenses, the last known Registered Owner will be billed.
+- The last registered owner will be invoiced to help recover costs and any money received from tender will be offset against expenses.
+If the proceeds from sale don’t cover expenses, the last known registered owner will be billed.

-- If the vehicle is stolen, Police will advise Council of their procedure on a case by case basis.
+- If the vehicle is stolen, Police will advise Council case by case.

-Note: Vehicles which are considered a total wreck and of little value will be towed and dumped immediately.
-Where possible, the last known Registered Owner will be liable for all costs incurred.
+Vehicles that are considered a total wreck and of little value will be towed and dumped immediately.
+Where possible, the last known registered owner will be liable for all costs.

 Illegal rubbish dumping

 Rubbish in bags placed on the roadside for collection earlier than collection day or after collection day is also littering.
-Offenders will be investigated by council and enforcement action may be taken.
+People who do this will be investigated by Council and enforcement action may be taken.

-All overgrowth and shrubs must be trimmed back clear of the footpath edge, and there should be a clearance of 2.1 metres (7 feet) of overhanging growth above the footpath for pedestrians and other footpath users.
+All overgrowth and shrubs must be trimmed back clear of the footpath edge, with a clearance of 2.1 metres of overhanging growth above the footpath for pedestrians and other footpath users.

 Trees, shrubs, plants and vegetation